leoraclet/fractals/README.md

 These fractals are generated in real time thanks to the GPU power.
 It is possible to zoom in and out and move in the complex plane with your mouse.

-Deep zooms are made possible by emulating doubles on the GPU so the precision of calculations is almost doubled, and we can then zoom deeper.
+Deep zooms are made possible by emulating doubles on the GPU, so the precision of calculations is increased, which allows to zoom deeper into the fractal.

 ## Summary